Overview of Communication Management Plan

 1. Project Meetings

-There are different types of communication management plan for various stakeholders in the project, such as:
+There are different types of a communication management plan for various stakeholders in the project, such as:

 - Project Review Meeting (For Top Management)